Man Utd manager Amorim can’t run away from results’

 “When it works one day and the other day it doesn’t, then the next day it works really well again, it is something about the way we do the same thing.
 So we need to do the same thing in the same way every day, and we are not doing that.”

-Asked if he had a message for the fans to give them hope of a victory at Old Trafford on Saturday, Amorim said: “It is not time to say, it is time to show.”
+Asked if he had a message for the fans to give them hope of a victory at Old Trafford on Saturday, Amorim said, “It is not time to say, it is time to show.”

 Amorim was generous in his praise for Sunderland’s French boss Regis Le Bris, who has guided his side to fifth place in the standings after six games, four points behind Liverpool.